cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/iptables-ng/README.md

 ### General configuration (services, paths)

-While iptables-ng tries to automatically determine the correct settings and defaults for your distribution, it might be necessary to adapt them in certian cases.
+While iptables-ng tries to automatically determine the correct settings and defaults for your distribution, it might be necessary to adapt them in certain cases.
 You can configure the behaviour of iptables-ng using the following attributes:

 ```ruby
 # The ip versions to manage iptables for